supercollider/supercollider/README_BEAGLEBONE_BLACK.md

     sudo reboot # the sound should start after a few seconds

-Login with ssh and run `killall jackd sclang scsynth` to stop the sound.
+Login with ssh and run `pkill jackd; pkill sclang; pkill scsynth` to stop the sound.

 Benchmarks
 ----------